 Whether you’ve already been diagnosed with a hormonal imbalance or just want to adopt a lifestyle that reduces your risk of developing one, below are some tips and habits that can help.

 1. Exercise regularly

 Being physically active can help keep your hormone levels stable.
 It may also help boost levels of hormones which retain muscles and that often decline with age.
 Some of these include testosterone, IGF-1, DHEA, and growth hormone.
 Regular exercise also keeps insulin levels down, while improving insulin sensitivity.
 Exercising shouldn’t be a chore, so find some ways to move that you really enjoy.
 This might be a mix of a few things, like hiking, jogging, walking the dog, strength training, doing yoga, dancing, or playing frisbee.

 Eating too much or too little can lead to hormonal imbalances that encourage unwanted weight gain.
 Stay ahead of this by practicing lifestyle habits that promote a healthy weight.
 Overeating has been shown to increase insulin levels and reduce insulin sensitivity, especially in people who are already overweight or obese.
 You might think that undereating would be an effective weight loss strategy, but it can backfire: severe caloric restriction has been shown to increase cortisol levels, which can promote weight gain while overtaxing the immune system.

 When out of balance, other hormones that can influence weight gain include thyroid hormone, leptin, ghrelin (the “hunger hormone”), estrogen, and testosterone.
 If you find yourself frequently obsessing over food, or fear that you aren’t really in control of your food choices, you may be struggling with food addiction.
-Bright Line Eating has a quiz that will give you valuable insights on this, and a proven program that may help.
-Find out more here.
+Our friends at Bright Line Eating have a proven program that may help – find out more here.

 3. Stop using electronics close to bedtime